gauss5930/KoRAE/README.md

 ### 1. Korean dataset mixture

-We investigated several sources to collect high-quality Korean data, and among them, we collected data from the various sources.
+We investigated several sources to collect high-quality Korean data, and among them, we collected data from various sources.
 As a result, we were able to create a new dataset containing 64K pieces of data.
 The specific configuration of the dataset is as follows: